LazaUK/AIFoundry-DeepSeek-SDK/README.md

 )
 ```
 > [!NOTE]
-> Solving the following logical puzzle: _Alice, Bob and Carol each have a different favorite colour: red, blue or green.
+> User prompt: _Alice, Bob and Carol each have a different favorite colour: red, blue or green.
 Alice doesn't like red.
 Bob's favorite colour is not blue.
 Carol's favorite colour is red.
 What is each person's favorite colour?
 Explain your reasoning step by step._

 ## Scenario 2: Financial Loan Approval
 1. Define DeepSeek R1 model as an LLM for LangChain: